NOW AVAILABLE: Unlock Data-Driven Insights with Benchmarks, Anomaly Detection & Forecasting

 Social Commerce Illustration

 Social media marketing has changed a lot since pre-pandemic times.
 Take the social commerce market, for instance.
 It is quickly gobbling up a large slice of the eCommerce market.
-Followers of your clients’ brands are all potential buyers: as they scroll through their social media feeds, they are prompted to make in-app purchases at the touch of a few buttons.
+Followers of your clients’ brands are all potential buyers: as they scroll through their social media feeds, browse a Facebook shop, or attend live shopping events, they are prompted to make in-app purchases at the touch of a few buttons.

 With endless scrolling, social commerce demands a ton of new content daily.
 But social media also generates leads, empowers brands, and entices customers to make purchases based on social proof.
-So how can your agency set up its clients’ businesses for success on social media?
+Social commerce strategies can cater to both existing and potential customers by enhancing user experience, thereby driving retail social commerce sales and customer loyalty.
+So how can your agency set up its clients’ businesses for success on social media channels?

 What social media reporting tools can accurately measure the fast changes in the market so that your clients keep up with social media trends that change faster than any e-commerce platform or brick-and-mortar storefront ever could?